- Table of Contents

 At the nucleus of the Warwick Model lies the recognition that stakeholders are not merely passive observers but active contributors to the fabric of organisational life.
 Employees, managers, executives, and shareholders form a diverse spectrum of stakeholders, each wielding a unique influence on human resources management.
 Understanding the intricacies of this stakeholder landscape is akin to deciphering the organisational DNA.

 Stakeholders influence HR practices in myriad ways.
 For instance, employees shape the demand for training programs based on their skill development needs, while executives drive strategic alignment and resource allocation.
-Shareholders, with their focus on performance metrics and long-term goals, contribute to the overall trajectory of HR strategies.
-Recognising the distinct needs and expectations of each stakeholder group is imperative for crafting HR policies that resonate with the broader organisational vision.
+Shareholders, focusing on performance metrics and long-term goals, contribute to the overall trajectory of HR strategies.
+Recognising each stakeholder group's distinct needs and expectations is imperative for crafting HR policies that resonate with the broader organisational vision.

 b.
 Goals